Adarshh9/AI-Nexus/README.md

     ```

 3. **Provide your requirements** by selecting the following fields:
-- For Model Recommendations:
+- For Model Match:
    - **Task Type**, **Task**, **Model Type**, **Framework**
-- For Dataset Recommendations:
+- For Dataset Match:
    - **Dataset Description**
   Click "Get Recommendations" to view the suggested models.

 ## Project Structure

 - `app.py`: Main application script using Flask.
-- `utils.py`: Helper functions for loading data and recommending models.
+- `utils.py`: Helper functions for loading data and recommending models/datasets.
 - `templates/*.html`: HTML template, CSS styles, JavaScript for handling form submission and displaying recommendations for the web interface.
 - `vector_db.pickle`: The vector database file needed for recommendations (download from Google Drive).